mbalazin/cse599c-17sp-tutorials/vertica/README.md

 ```

 ##### Making sure everything works
 Basic usage of the Python client is demonstrated in `sample.py`.
+Try running
-Try running this script to make sure everything works.
-We will go through each of
+this script to make sure everything works.
+Compare the output of the script
+with the `sample_data.csv` file.
+We will go through each of the steps -- with
-the steps -- with more exciting examples -- in the class tutorial.
+more exciting examples -- in the class tutorial.

 #### Interactive shell: `vsql`
 The vsql client is almost identical to the psql client for Postgres.
 [Go here](https://my.vertica.com/download/vertica/client-drivers/) to download the vsql client appropriate to your system.
 If you are using the Docker image from above, download client drivers version 7.1.x.
 On OSX the download package will contain a binary `vsql` --- copy it into your working directory (preferably this one) and try to run it with `./vsql`.